 read the same book on the same schedule during the month of

-March thanks to more than $61,000 of financial support from
+March thanks to nearly $90,000 of financial support from

 Virginia’s banking industry.
 The Virginia Bankers Association

-Education Foundation (VBA), supported by Virginia banks, is one
+Education Foundation (VBA), supported by Virginia banks, is a

 Richmond-based Read to Them.